|

 +--avr-libc-<version>

 The Binutils package provides all the low-level utilities needed in building and manipulating object files.
 Once installed, your environment will have an AVR assembler (avr-as), linker (avr-ld), and librarian (avr-ar and avr-ranlib).
-In addition, you get tools which extract data from object files (avr-objcopy), dissassemble object file information (avr-objdump), and strip information from object files (avr-strip).
+In addition, you get tools which extract data from object files (avr-objcopy), disassemble object file information (avr-objdump), and strip information from object files (avr-strip).
 Before we can build the C compiler, these tools need to be in place.

 Download and unpack the source files:

-$ tar xfj binutils-<version>.tar.bz2
+$ # in ./source $ tar xfj binutils-<version>.tar.bz2

 Replace <version> with the version of the package you downloaded.